-This means that if, in such a vacuum, none of the CP symmetries allowed by the Lagrangian satisfies Eq.~(\ref{cpv}), then this vacuum is not CP invariant; i.e., there is spontaneous CP violation.
+This means that if, in such a vacuum, none of the CP symmetries allowed by the Lagrangian satisfy Eq.~(\ref{cpv}), then the vacuum is not CP invariant; i.e., there is spontaneous CP violation.